EE-modders/SST-tool/README.md

 ## How to use it?

 - Download the latest version of the software you want from the [releases](https://github.com/EE-modders/SST-tool/releases) page.
 - In order to convert or open the file, you just Drag&Drop the file(s) onto the executable.

-- since v0.11 you can also Drag&Drop a folder in order all files inside it
+- since v0.11 you can also Drag&Drop a folder in order to convert all files inside it

 You can also use the CLI interface via a terminal.